Conflict to Coexistence

 Human-Elephant Conflict is quickly escalating throughout SE Asia, with more endangered elephants and rural villagers killing each other every year.

 Where is This Happening?

 While HEC is on the rise all over Asia, we realized we couldn’t change it everywhere all at once so we began out work in a beautiful but complex little country surrounded by water, where shrinking elephant habitats and expanding human populations have fiercely collided: Sri Lanka.

 Many endangered Sri Lankan elephants endure tremendous suffering brought about from this growing conflict, dying from gunshot, traps, poison, or from eating explosives hidden in fruit.
 With little to no veterinary care available, many of these elephants die after prolonged suffering, and the poverty of the people becomes the poverty of the elephants and back around again.

-A Cycle of Conflict and Poverty
+A Cycle of Conflict and Harm

 It’s not just about the elephant, though.
 Imagine you managed to get your family’s rice crop through the vast challenges of a growing season, only to have a wild elephant ruin your entire crop while you slept.
 Or your family is awakened in the middle of the night to an elephant tearing apart your small mud-brick home and eating the food that was to feed you for months.